AlexandrosMaragkakis/bibtex-search-engine/README.md

 Installation and usage instructions can be found in this readme file.

-We would like to acknowledge our professors Costas Vassilakis and Christos Tryfonopoulos for their assistance in the development and utilization of Docker in this project.
+We would like to acknowledge our professors Costas Vassilakis and Christos Tryfonopoulos for their assistance in the utilization of Docker in this project.

 ## Getting Started